 Table-top stoves most often come in one and two-burner models, though there are also three-burner models on the market.
 They typically burn either propane, butane, or liquid gas.
 If you are looking for a camp stove for your overland adventures, a two-burner tabletop stove is a good size and may be all you ever need.
 If you are pinched for space or money, go for a single burner.

 This style of camp stove is often integrated into vehicle- or trailer-mounted overland galleys.
-Their compact size allows them to be easily stowed into a drawer or cargo box when not in use.
+Their compact size allows them to be easily stowed in a drawer or cargo box when not in use.

 Free-standing camp stoves